Fact-checked by the CapitalLendingNews editorial team

 Artificial intelligence is already reshaping how embedded lenders underwrite risk.
 Instead of relying solely on FICO scores, platforms can now assess a business’s revenue trends, inventory levels, and customer return rates to price credit in real time.
 This shift is explored in depth in our analysis of how AI is changing the way people borrow money online.

-For businesses evaluating whether to embed financial products, the strategic calculus is compelling.
-Companies that add embedded financial services report higher customer lifetime value, stronger retention, and new revenue streams — without the regulatory overhead of becoming a licensed bank themselves.
+For businesses evaluating whether to add financial products, the strategic case is strong.
+Companies that do report higher customer lifetime value, stronger retention, and new revenue streams, all without the regulatory overhead of becoming a licensed bank.
+That said, the cost of getting it wrong, whether through a BaaS partner failure or a compliance gap, is significant.
+The upside is real; so is the due diligence required to reach it.

 “The embedded finance opportunity is not just about adding a payment button.
 It is about owning the financial moment of truth — the exact second a customer decides to spend, save, borrow, or protect — and being the brand present at that moment.”